Skip to content

 2. The ocean

 A visit to the Sahara Desert or the Atlas Mountains may dominate most people’s Moroccan itineraries, but we promise that you won’t regret adding a trip to the ocean as well!
 Morocco is bordered by the North Atlantic Ocean to the west and the Mediterranean Sea to the north.
-The most famous coastal town, Essaouria, started off as a sleepy fishing town but has turned into a haven for windsurfers and sunbathers, and Its one our favorite 10 Reasons to travel to Morocco.
+The most famous coastal town, Essaouira, started off as a sleepy fishing town but has turned into a haven for windsurfers and sunbathers, and Its one our favorite 10 Reasons to travel to Morocco.
+Essaouira is also an excellent choice for a first visit to Morocco, offering a welcoming atmosphere and a manageable introduction to the country.

 If you’re looking for hidden sandy coves and beach escapes, look no further than the laid-back town of Mirleft, which is a popular spot with the locals.
 Other popular coastal towns in Morocco include Sidi Kaouki, a few kilometers from Essaouria, and Tangier and Saïdia to the north.